auspatious/de-terraform/README.md

 You need to create some secrets on AWS manually, then refer to them in Terraform.

 The list of manual secrets is in [secrets.md](secrets.md).
+These should be deployed to your preferred operating region i.e. `us-west-2`

+Route53 hosted zones for each environment need to be created manually, and placeholder text in the `main.tf` terraform (tf) file to match the created hosted zones.

 ## Environment setup

 Install the Terraform CLI and login to Terraform Cloud using `terraform login`.
+Follow the prompts.
+You will need a [Terraform Cloud](https://app.terraform.io) account and have created an access token to perform this command.

+Within Terraform Cloud, you will need to manually create a workspace for each environment with the working directory set to either `staging` or `production`.

+You should also update the `DigitalEarthExample` and `org-staging` or `org-prod` placeholder text in the `main.tf` terraform (tf) file to match the created workspaces.

 ## Authentication